holdestmade/swift-sterling-caravan-canbus-esphome/README.md

 ## Compatibility

-Tested on Swift/Sterling caravans that use the Al-Ko / Alde / Truma integrated CAN bus system.
+Tested on Swift/Sterling caravans that use the Al-Ko / Alde / Sargent integrated CAN bus system.
 The CAN frame IDs and byte layouts are specific to this manufacturer's implementation and may not match other brands.